scarlett-doan/CShape-Fundamental-2/README.md

 Find the difference between 2 consecutive elements of each nested array in a jagged array

 ## Assignment #4
-Inverse column/row of a rectangular array (*TBC about the expected result*)
+Inverse column/row of a rectangular array

+## Assignment #5
+Work with a function using <params> keyword

+## Assignment #6
+Swap two objects with some conditions

+## Assignment #7
+Parse the first name, middle name, last name given a string